da-cali/numberToWords/README.md

 ```
 ### Usage:

-Since it only requires the standard prelude, you can just copy the [source code](https://github.com/da-cali/number-to-words/blob/master/src/Converter.hs) and play with it in GHCi, or
+Since it only requires the standard prelude, you can just copy the [source code](https://github.com/da-cali/number-to-words/blob/master/src/Converter.hs) and load it in GHCi, or

-#### Install it:
+#### Install the command line application:

 1. Install [stack](https://docs.haskellstack.org/en/stable/README/):
     ```